yanolja/mimir/docs/sources/configuration/reference-configuration-parameters.md

     # CLI flag: -ingester.ring.prefix
     [prefix: <string> | default = "collectors/"]

-    # The consul_config configures the consul client.
+    # The consul block configures the consul client.
-    # The CLI flags prefix for this block config is: ingester.ring
+    # The CLI flags prefix for this block configuration is: ingester.ring
-    [consul: <consul_config>]
+    [consul: <consul>]

-    # The etcd_config configures the etcd client.
+    # The etcd block configures the etcd client.
-    # The CLI flags prefix for this block config is: ingester.ring
+    # The CLI flags prefix for this block configuration is: ingester.ring
-    [etcd: <etcd_config>]
+    [etcd: <etcd>]

     multi:
       # (advanced) Primary backend storage used by multi-client.